elgeorsk/elgeorsk-test-cucumberFramework/README.md

 ### About Docker container and Docker selenium grid

-Firstly should be installed [Docker](https://docs.docker.com/desktop/) software.
+First should [Docker](https://docs.docker.com/desktop/) software to be installed.

-Secondly edit file main > resources > choices.conf and set:
+Then edit file main > resources > choices.conf and set:
 > HOST="host.docker.selenium.grid"

+Go to the project folder and run the following command:

+> docker-compose -f docker-compose-v3.yml up

 and then run the following command:
 > mvn clean test

 ### About Docker Jenkins

+From the previous sector Docker should be available and the following command to be executed:

+> docker-compose -f docker-compose-v3.yml up

+After follow the nice [tutorial](https://www.section.io/engineering-education/building-a-java-application-with-jenkins-in-docker/) for Jenkins Maven configuration.